-The Gabrielino were the people who canoed out to greet Spanish explorer Juan Rodriquez Cabrillo upon his arrival off the shores of Santa Catalina and San Pedro in 1542.
+The Kizh (pronounced "Keech") were the people who canoed out to greet Spanish explorer Juan Rodriquez Cabrillo in 1542 upon his arrival off the shores of Santa Catalina and San Pedro.
 Cabrillo declined their invitation to come ashore and visit.
-Their original name having been lost to cultural assimilation into Spanish and Mexican culture, they came to be called Gabrielinos because of their close association with the Mission San Gabriel.
-They once inhabited all of Los Angeles County and northern parts of Orange County.
-There were an estimated 5,000 Tongva in the region when the first Spanish settlers arrived in 1781.
-There are 31 known sites believed to have been Gabrielino villages, each having had as many as 400 to 500 huts.
-Hereditary chieftains who wielded almost total authority over the community led the villages.
+The Kizh inhabited the southern portion of what is today Los Angeles County, northern portion of Orange County, and some western portion of both San Bernardino and Riverside Counties.
+There were an estimated 5,000 Kizh living in the region when the first Spanish settlers arrived in 1781 to establish Los Angeles.
+There are 31 known sites believed to have been Kizh villages, each having had as many as 400 to 500 huts.
+In each village, a hereditary chieftain wielded almost total authority over the community.
+The Spanish initially called the Kizh by a Spanish variation of their original name (Kichireños or "people of the willow houses"), but, after bringing them under subjection to the Mission San Gabriel, began to instead call them Gabrielenos (as the Spanish were prone to do with native people subjected to the missions).

-Warfare was not frequent for the Gabrielino and robbery, murder, and incest was rare.
+Warfare was not frequent for the Kizh and robbery, murder and incest was rare.

-Gabrielino religious ceremonies were held in a circular structure within the village.
-The structure could only be entered by select males of status in the community and close relatives in the event of funerary ceremonies.
+Kizh religious ceremonies were held in a circular structure within each village.
+The structure could only be entered by select males of status in the community and, in the event of funerary ceremonies, by close relatives.
 Female singers were also allowed.

-Gabrielinos believed in a supreme being that brought order to the chaotic world by setting it upon the shoulders of seven giants made for that purpose.
-The Supreme Being went on to make animals, man, and woman.
-The Tongva believed that humans originated in the north where the Supreme Being lived and that the Supreme Being himself led Gabrielino ancestors to Southern California.
-Gabrielinos did not believe in evil spirits, or any concept of a hell or devil until Spanish missionaries introduced these ideas.
+The Kizh believed in a supreme being who brought order to a chaotic world by setting it on the shoulders of seven giants made for that purpose.
+The supreme being went on to make animals, man and woman.
+The Kizh believed that humans originated in the north where the supreme being lived and that he himself led their ancestors into Southern California.
+They did not believe in evil spirits, or any concept of a hell or devil until these ideas were introduced by Spanish missionaries .
 Porpoises and owls were highly esteemed and were never killed.
-The practice of medicine and healing was the responsibility of the medicine man.
+The practice of medicine and healing was the responsibility of a medicine man.

-Gabrielino communities and culture fell into a rapid decline with the arrival of the Mission de San Gabriel in 1771.
-Many Gabrielinos joined the mission (and the Missions San Fernando and San Juan Capistrano) and, upon their conversions, were compelled to abandon their villages and culture.
-It was their association with the Mission San Gabriel that gave the Gabrielino their Europeanized name Gabrielino.
-By the time the first American settlers arrival in the Los Angeles area in 1841, Gabrielino survivors were scattered and working at subsistence level on Mexican land grants.
-Disease further decimated the Tongva population.
-Today, it is estimated that a few hundred to a few thousand Gabrielino still live in California.
+Kizh communities and culture went into rapid decline after the establishment of the Mission San Gabriel in 1771.
+Many Kizh were convinced or lured into joining the mission (and the Missions San Fernando and San Juan Capistrano) and, upon conversion, quickly compelled to abandon their village, culture, religion and language.
+Their association with the Mission San Gabriel also led to the loss of their original identity as Kizh to that of being Gabrieleno.
+By the time the first American settlers arrival in the Los Angeles area in 1841, Kizh survivors were scattered and working at subsistence level on Mexican land grants.
+Promises earlier made by Mexican authorites that Kizh would receive former mission lands were long forgotten.
+Disease further decimated their population.
+Today, it is estimated that only a few hundred to a few thousand Kizh remain living in California.

 The Chumash ranged into the Malibu area of Los Angeles County, although they mostly lived in parts of Ventura and Santa Barbara Counties.
 Being a seafaring people, Chumash Indians spent much of their time building small boats and fishing and were accomplished fishermen and artisans.
 They were more sophisticated craftsmen than their Tongva neighbors to the south.